samade747/Hackathon-Giaic-Samad/Day_2/documentation/readme.md

 ## Closing Statement

-By defining clear API requirements, schemas, and system architecture, we are building a scalable, efficient platform for FurniSphere.
+By defining clear API requirements, schemas, and system architecture, we are building a scalable, efficient platform for FurniCo.
 This platform aims to blend cutting-edge technologies with real-world needs, creating a seamless, personalized furniture shopping experience.
 Each feature, from AR fitting to AI recommendations, reflects our commitment to innovation and customer satisfaction.

 Let’s make Furnico a game-changer in the furniture industry!